5GAA Privacy Notice

 - Seeking your views or comments in the context of 5GAA’s activities;

-- Sending you communications which you have requested and that may be of interest to you, including newsletters, information about events and other activities of the association;
+- Sending you communications which you have requested or that may be of interest to you, including newsletters, press releases, position papers, information about events and other activities of the association; requests for feedback on our events;

 - Monitoring compliance with our terms and policies, for example, to prevent or detect fraud or other crimes;